jannovergara/Design_patterns/README.md

     - That may exist in a separate class (Factory)
     - Can create heirarchy of factories with Abstract Factory

-"A component responsible solely for the wholesale (not piecewise) creationof objects."
+"A component responsible solely for the wholesale (not piecewise) creation of objects."

 ##### PersonFactory

 ### Prototype
-When it's easier to copy an existing object to fully initialize a new one
+When it's easier to copy an existing object to fully initialize a new one Deep-copy
 - Motivation
   - Complicated objects (e.g. cars) aren't designed from scratch
     - They reiterate existing designs